What we know about the gunman who opened fire at a Louisville bank | KRDO

 Buchheit-Sims described Sturgeon as "extremely intelligent" and others who knew him told CNN they were shocked to see the violence, which launched a massive police response in the heart of one of America's most populated cities.
 But prior writings by the gunman indicate he struggled to fit in before he joined the team at Old National Bank and was on the brink of being terminated when he entered the bank with a rifle.

-Sturgeon had worked at the bank for more than a year, according to a law enforcement source familiar with the investigation.
+Sturgeon had worked at the bank for more than a year, according to his LinkedIn profile.
 He livestreamed his attack on Instagram, a video that has since been removed from the platform.

 Louisville Metro Police Chief Jacquelyn Gwinn-Villaroel said he did not have "any prior engagement" with police.